Xioshiva/mtg-leaguebot/COMMANDS.md

 ## League Years

-League years run from June to June of the following year.
-For example, the 2025 league year runs from June 2025 to June 2026.
+League years run from June of one year to May of the following year.
+For example, the 2025 league year runs from June 2024 to May 2025.

 ## Quick Reference Examples

-- `/scoreboard 2025-06` - Show scores for June 2025
-- `/formatleaders Limited 2025` - Show top Limited players for the 2025-2026 season
+- `/formatleaders Limited 2025` - Show top Limited players from June 2024 to May 2025
 - `/findevents format:Limited date:2025-06-15` - Find Limited events on June 15, 2025
 - `/tournament 8993570` - Show results for tournament ID 8993570
-- `/exportscores Modern 2025` - Export all Modern scores for the 2025-2026 season (requires bot-admin)
+- `/exportscores Modern 2025` - Export all Modern scores from June 2024 to May 2025
-- `/parseeventlink [paste EventLink report]` - Add tournament results from an EventLink report (requires bot-admin)
+- `/parseeventlink [paste EventLink report]` - Add tournament results from an EventLink report
-- `/uploadstandings [file]` - Upload and process an EventLink standings file (requires bot-admin)
+- `/uploadstandings [file]` - Upload and process an EventLink standings file
-- `/deleteevent 8993570 confirm:true` - Delete tournament ID 8993570 and all its scores (requires bot-admin)
+- `/deleteevent 8993570 confirm:true` - Delete tournament ID 8993570 and all its scores